Byzantine Generals in the Permissionless Setting: Introduction

-\textbf{Defining a framework.} The first aim of this paper is to describe a framework that allows one to formally describe and analyse both permissioned and permissionless protocols in a general sense, and to compare their properties.
+\textbf{Defining a framework.} Our first aim is to describe a framework that allows one to formally describe and analyse both permissioned and permissionless protocols in a general sense, and to compare their properties.
 To our knowledge, our framework is the first capable of modelling all significant features of PoW and PoS protocols simultaneously, as well as other approaches like proof-of-space \cite{ren2016proof}.
-This allows us to prove general impossibility results for permissionless protocols -- of course, impossibility results cannot be proved without reference to an appropriate framework.
+This allows us to prove general impossibility results for permissionless protocols.
 The framework is constructed according to two related design principles:

 \begin{enumerate} \item Our aim is to establish a framework capable of dealing with permissionless protocols, but which is as similar as possible to the standard frameworks in distributed computing for dealing with permissioned protocols.
 As we will see in Sections \ref{Sync} and \ref{PSync}, a major benefit of this approach is that it facilitates the application of classical proofs and techniques in distributed computing to problems in `blockchain' and the study of permissionless protocols.